dancher743/unity-mvp/README.md

 {
 ```

-Example
+Sample
 ---
-Example project with the latest version of the package is available [here](https://github.com/dancher743/unity-mvp/releases/tag/example_project).
+Sample project with the latest version of the package is available [here](https://github.com/dancher743/unity-mvp/releases/tag/sample-project).